-This page titled 12.4: The F Distribution and the F-Ratio is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.
+12.3: The F Distribution and the F-Ratio is shared under a not declared license and was authored, remixed, and/or curated by LibreTexts.

-12.5: Facts About the F Distribution
+12.4: Facts About the F Distribution

 Here are some facts about the F distribution.